Please participate in the MPF User Survey 2018.

 GStreamer (https://gstreamer.freedesktop.org/) is an open source, cross-platform pipeline-based multimedia framework that links together a wide variety of media-handling components (including simple audio playback, audio and video playback, recording, streaming and editing) to complete complex workflows.
 The MPF MC audio interface uses GStreamer for all its sound file loading functions and real-time audio streaming.
 All audio is fed into SDL2 for final output.

 The audio interface is divided into tracks, which are analogous to channels on an audio mixer.
-Each track can play up to 32 sounds simultaneously (the limit for each track is configurable) and the output for each track is mixed together and fed to the SDL_Mixer track via the custom music player function.
+There are multiple types of audio tracks, each with its own specialized feature set.
+The output of each track is mixed together and fed to the SDL_Mixer track via the custom music player function.
+The audio mixing engine uses 16-bit integer calculations and brickwall limiting to ensure there are no numeric overflows (and their resulting distortion).
 All of the sound generation and mixing functions are C functions (written in Cython) that run in the SDL2 audio thread.

 It is important to understand the threading models of both SDL2 and Python to avoid common threading problems.
 Python supports multiple threads, however it uses a mechanism called the “global interpreter lock” (GIL) to ensure that only one thread runs in the Python interpreter at once.
 This simplifies many low-level details.
 SDL2 creates its own audio thread in which to receive and process audio data and send it to the audio hardware.
 As this audio thread is not a Python thread, it does not interact with the GIL and therefore is unable to access any Python objects within its context.
 This means that only C types and data structures may be utilized in the SDL2 audio callback function; no Python objects can be used.
 Because the MPF MC is a Python application, a Python extension library is the only choice in which to use the GStreamer, SDL_Mixer and SDL2 libraries.
 Since the extension library utilizes both Python and C objects, the GIL needs to be managed in the audio library along with thread protection to avoid race conditions and deadlocks.
 These design constraints led to the choice of using Cython (http://cython.org/) as the language to implement the MPF MC audio library.
 Cython is a superset of the Python language that additionally supports calling C functions and using C types, an ideal choice for wrapping external C libraries and using them in a Python application.